 - If you arrive at Portrait Group and have a black mark, you must either leave without shooting or pay a $15 penalty.
-Either action clears the black mark – but if you paid the penalty you still have an obligation to return images from that
+Either action clears the black mark – but if you paid the penalty you still have an obligation to return images from that meeting.

 Approved Image Return Methods